Panasonic TZ100 vs Sony RX10 II

-The Panasonic Lumix DMC-TZ100 (called Panasonic ZS100 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were revealed to the public, respectively, in January 2016 and June 2015.
+The Panasonic Lumix DMC-TZ100 (called Panasonic ZS100 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were officially introduced, respectively, in January 2016 and June 2015.
 Both the TZ100 and the RX10 II are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is considerably larger (57 percent) than the Panasonic TZ100.
 Moreover, the RX10 II is substantially heavier (161 percent) than the TZ100.
 It is noteworthy in this context that the RX10 II is splash and dust-proof, while the TZ100 does not feature any corresponding weather-sealing.